xcore/sw_serial_to_ethernet/doc_app_note/s2e_app_note.rst

 +++++++++++++++++++++++++++++++++++
 MultiUART interfacing comprises two logical cores, one acting as a transmit (TX) server and the other acting as a receive (RX) server.
 We use an external clock to derive the timing required to support baud rate up to 115200 bits per second for up to 8 UARTs.

-UART_Handler is an application core that handles UART configuration, interfaces to UART servers, and manages application buffers and key data structures.
-As it is of great importance not to lose any data received from UART servers, this core implements a double buffer to manage data received from each UARTs.
+UART_Handler is an application core that handles UART configuration, interfaces to UART servers (MultiUART Module), and manages application buffers and key data structures.
+As it is of great importance not to lose any data received from UART servers (MultiUART Module), this core implements a double buffer to manage data received from each UARTs.

-TCP_Handler is an application core that acts as client to xtcp server and handles all xtcp application events.
+TCP_Handler is an application core that acts as client to xtcp server (Ethernet/TCP Module) and handles all xtcp application events.
 It initializes the application, interfaces with the flash module for UART configuration, invokes respective application handlers for parsing Telnet data, and handles web page requests and device discovery messages.
 This acts as the control core for the whole application in terms of data managing data transfers from Telnet sockets and UART interfaces.

-XTCP server runs on a single logical core and connects to the Ethernet MAC component which uses another single logical core.
+XTCP server (Ethernet/TCP Module) runs on a single logical core and connects to the Ethernet MAC (Layer 2 Ethernet MAC) component which uses another single logical core.

 Flash core handles TCP_handler requests for UART configuration storage and retrieval.